intelliriffer/EXS2MPC/readme.md

 1. Double Click the convert_mac.sh (Mac) or convert_win.bat (windows) Script.
-2: Mac Users, if convert_mac.sh is not running, use terminal and use command chmod +x convert_mac.sh if its still not running try the comamnd : sudo xattr -cr convert_mac.sh
+2: Mac Users, if convert_mac.sh is not running, use terminal and use command chmod +x convert_mac.sh if its still not running try the command : sudo xattr -cr convert_mac.sh

 ## Requirements: